Dry & Dehydrated Skin Guide

 Key Korean Ingredients for Dry & Dehydrated Skin

-- Barrier-lipid support (TEWL reduction): ingredients commonly used to reinforce barrier structure and reduce moisture loss—such as Ceramides and Squalane.
+- Barrier-lipid support (TEWL reduction): ingredients used to reinforce barrier structure and reduce moisture loss—such as Ceramides and Squalane.

 Korean Skincare Routine for Dry & Dehydrated Skin